 Applications for UK medical schools are submitted through UCAS and generally include the following elements:

 If your UCAS application is successful you’ll then be invited to an interview at the university: all UK medical schools carry out interviews before offering applicants a place on the programme.
 Generally the interview method is a series of mini interviews and/or panel interviews; at this stage your personal statement may be referred to or used as a basis for questions and you’ll be given an opportunity to discuss any work experience you have carried out.
-Again, the requirements for work experience varies across the universities: some medical school request that you have work experience which gives you an insight into the healthcare profession, whereas others just want experience of working directly with people, although in a supportive or caring role will be an advantage.
+Again, the requirements for work experience varies across the universities: some medical schools request that you have work experience which gives you an insight into the healthcare profession, whereas others just want experience of working directly with people, although in a supportive or caring role will be an advantage.
 Whatever your work experience, it is vital that you can reflect on what you have learnt and how the experience has developed behaviours and skills required in the medical profession.

 Generally personal statements are not scored and are often not read prior to offering an interview; however, they are in some cases used as part of the interview process or before an offer is made, particularly where applicants have similar qualifications.
 As personal statements are generally referred to at some stage of the application process, they should identify your commitment and motivation to study medicine, as well as any work experience and skills that are relevant.
 Our Medicine Personal Statement blog has lots of useful information and tips for writing a successful statement.